Murder of Peggy Hettrick: Aftermath

 The original Masters case was prosecuted by then deputy District Attorneys Terry Gilmore and Jolene Blair, who were elevated to district judgeship soon after.
 On September 9, 2008, the Colorado Supreme Court censured Gilmore and Blair.
 In an agreement with the Colorado Supreme Court's Office of Attorney Regulation, Gilmore and Blair acknowledged failing to ensure that Masters's defense attorneys received large amounts of the information which had been obtained by the Fort Collins Police Department, including many key pieces indicating Masters's innocence.
 In addition, the prosecutors failed to gather other information from police, despite indications that it existed.

 In the General Election of November 2, 2010, Judges Blair and Gilmore were voted out of office, receiving less than 40% of the vote in the 8th Judicial District; their tenures ended on January 11, 2011.

 On June 30, 2010, a Larimer County Grand Jury under the direction of neighboring Weld County District Attorney Ken Buck's office indicted Lt.
 James Broderick on eight counts of felony first-degree perjury for materially false statements he made pursuant to the arrest and conviction of Masters.
 Count 1, concerning an affidavit for Masters' arrest, was dismissed by Weld County District Judge James Hartmann in the January 26, 2011 ruling, "People v.
 Broderick," in a section entitled "Bronston Principles."

 On May 9, 2011, all remaining charges were dismissed by a ruling from Weld County District Judge James Hartmann that the 3-year statute of limitations for perjury in Colorado had expired.
 Weld County District Attorney Ken Buck, who is handling the prosecution of the Broderick case, said he was evaluating the judge's order and "will proceed with Broderick's prosecution if legally appropriate".
 Buck's options include a direct appeal to the Colorado Supreme Court as well as filing a reconsider motion with the original judge which would include a clarification of the timeline in the case.

 On July 29, 2011, a different Larimer County Grand Jury under the direction of Weld County District Attorney Ken Buck's office re-indicted Lt.
 James Broderick on nine counts of perjury.
-Broderick faces up to six years in prison for each count if convicted.
+Broderick faced up to six years in prison for each count if convicted.
 Those charges also were dismissed.
 In 2013, Broderick resigned to avoid an internal investigation into his handling of the Hettrick murder.
 Fort Collins has reportedly spent $400,000 to date to defend Broderick.
-Charges against him were finally dismissed in 2013.
+Charges against him were dismissed in 2013.